DataFire/Integrations/integrations/generated/azure_batchai_batchai/README.md

   * subnet [ResourceId](#resourceid)
   * userAccountSettings **required** [UserAccountSettings](#useraccountsettings)
   * virtualMachineConfiguration [VirtualMachineConfiguration](#virtualmachineconfiguration)
-  * vmPriority `string` (values: dedicated, lowpriority): Default is dedicated.
+  * vmPriority `string` (values: dedicated, lowpriority): VM priority.
+Allowed values are: dedicated (default) and lowpriority.
-  * vmSize **required** `string`: All virtual machines in a cluster are the same size.
-For information about available VM sizes for clusters using images from the Virtual Machines Marketplace (see Sizes for Virtual Machines (Linux) or Sizes for Virtual Machines (Windows).
+  * vmSize **required** `string`: The size of the virtual machines in the cluster.
+All nodes in a cluster have the same VM size.
+For information about available VM sizes for clusters using images from the Virtual Machines Marketplace see Sizes for Virtual Machines (Linux).
 Batch AI service supports all Azure VM sizes except STANDARD_A0 and those with premium storage (STANDARD_GS, STANDARD_DS, and STANDARD_DSV2 series).

 ### ClusterCreateParameters
-* ClusterCreateParameters `object`: Parameters supplied to the Create operation.
+* ClusterCreateParameters `object`: Cluster creation operation.
-  * location **required** `string`: The region in which to create the cluster.
   * properties [ClusterBaseProperties](#clusterbaseproperties)
-  * tags `object`: The user specified tags associated with the Cluster.

 ### ClusterListResult
 * ClusterListResult `object`: Values returned by the List Clusters operation.